Skip to content

 Photo shows a pixellated, retro-looking image of a computer.

 The textile arts are among our most ancient technologies.
 Long practiced by hand and in households, they are also bound up in innovation and industrialization, economic and social change.
-New England-based Cat Mazza works at the intersection of textiles, technology, and “tactical media,” combining craft and new media to probe urgent issues from modern warfare to the understanding and treatment of mental health conditions.
+New England-based artist Cat Mazza works at the intersection of textiles and technology, combining craft and new media to probe urgent issues from globalization to the understanding and treatment of mental health conditions.

 In Network, the artist takes up two entangled threads: labor and social change, and networks and communities.
 Many of the knitworks on view draw on archival materials, mapping the interwoven histories of textile manufacture, labor organizing, and feminism.
 In the eighteenth century, the invention of mechanized spinning machines ushered in early industrial capitalism, spurring new forms of factory production, the increasing division and organization of labor, and global trade networks.
 By the early nineteenth century in New England, textile mill strikes against increased hours and diminished (and gender-disparate) pay in Pawtucket, Rhode Island, and Lowell, Massachusetts, led to the first unions of working women in American history.